By Abdulaziz Ali - Medically reviewed by Prof. Akif Ozdamar, on Apr 24, 2023

 PRK surgery and LASIK are equally safe operations; the only difference between them is that PRK surgery is bladeless.

-The complication rate of PRK surgery are very rare which is 1.7%.
+The complication rate of PRK surgery is very rare is 1.7%.